vit100/xs2a/doc/SPI_Developer_Guide.md

 ```

- 1. **SpiContextData**: This object represents known Context of call, provided by this or previous requests in scope of one process (e.g. one payment).
+ * Create **SpiContextData**: This object represents known Context of call, provided by this or previous requests in scope of one process (e.g. one payment).
    It contains **PsuData** and **tppInfo**.

    - **PsuData** contains data about PSU known in scope of the request: